Stephen B. Kaplan PhD

 Research and Media

-My current research also examines debtor-creditor relations in global finance, the role of technocratic communities in shaping economic policy, and the rise of emerging powers.
-I have published articles in The Journal of Politics, Electoral Studies, Latin American Research Review, Review of International Political Economy, and World Development.
+My current research also examines debtor-creditor relations in global finance, the role of technocratic communities in shaping economic policy, and the economic rise of China and other emerging powers.
+I have published articles in The Journal of Politics, Electoral Studies, Foreign Affairs, Latin American Research Review, Research and Governance, the Review of International Political Economy, and World Development.

-My research and commentary has also been featured in a range of national media outlets, including the Atlantic, Georgetown Journal of International Affairs, NPR’s Marketplace, and the Washington Post; and global media outlets, including Asahi Shimbun, Fohla de Sao Paulo, the Hürriyet Daily News, and the Washington Post.
+My research and commentary has also been featured in a range of national media outlets, including the Atlantic, Bloomberg News, Foreign Policy, Georgetown Journal of International Affairs, Goldman Sach's Top of the Mind, the New Republic, NPR’s Marketplace, and the Washington Post; and global media outlets, including Asahi Shimbun, the Buenos Aires Herald, Fohla de Sao Paulo, the Hürriyet Daily News, Valor Econômico, and Xinhua News.